nathan-barry/nathan.rs/content/posts/linear-algebra.md

   - "Class Notes"
 ---

-> These are my notes over my review of Linear Algebra, going through Gilbert Strang's Introduction To Linear Algebra.
+> These are my notes from working through Gilbert Strang's *Introduction to Linear Algebra*.